NCAR/DART/README.md

 application in Aydoğdu et al. (2018a) uses a very high-resolution mesh.
 In the vertical, a linear interpolation is performed between two enclosing model layers.
 Interpolation in model_interpolate routine can be improved, if needed.
+### Workflow

+1.  *environment.load* Must be modified to contain the specifics of an experiment.
+    This file is sourced by every other script below.
+2.  *ensemble.launch*  Takes the information from **environment.load** and creates runnable scripts from the template script files.
+This also initiates the first cycle of the experiment.

+    2.1. *ens_members.template*

+    2.1.1. *initialize.template* (first cycle only)

+    2.1.2. *forward_model.template* (job array to advance the ensemble)

+    2.1.3. *check_ensemble.template* (if all goes well, assimilate)

+    2.1.3.1. *filter.sh* (assimilate)

+    2.1.3.2. *finalize.sh*  if all goes well and experiment is not finished ... continue to 2.1

 ### Shell scripts

 Shell scripts are written in bash for lsf queuing system.
 They should be modified to work with